ropensci/osmdata/README.md

 1.  `<-` not `=`
 2. Indent with four spaces
 3. Be generous with other white spaces - you've got plenty of real estate on that big screen of yours.
-4. Code is much easier to read when braces are horizontally aligned, so please put `{` in the same horizontal position as `}`.
+4. Code is much easier to read when braces are vertically aligned, so please put `{` in the same vertical position as `}`.

 ### Code of Conduct